blaylockbk/HorelS3-Archive/README.md

 _February 22, 2017_

 ## Introduction
-In January 2017, CHPC allocated the Horel Group 30 TB on the S3 (Simple Storage Service) archive space.
+In January 2017, CHPC allocated the Horel Group 30 TB on the Pando S3 (Simple Storage Service) archive space.
 This space is used for the Horel archive.
-Presently, it only houses the HRRR archive (> 20 TB), but more data will be moved to S3.
+Presently, it only houses the HRRR archive (> 20 TB), but more data will be moved to Pando.

+Pando is named after the large vast of aspen trees in Utah, thought to be the largest and oldest living organism on earth.

 You can view and access data via:
 * `rclone` in your linux terminal (you can also get rclone for your PC)
 * URL and cURL commands: [http://pando-rgw01.chpc.utah.edu/HRRR](http://pando-rgw01.chpc.utah.edu/HRRR).
+* Archive FAQ and interactive download page: [http://hrrr.chpc.utah.edu/](http://hrrr.chpc.utah.edu/)

 ## Access data via rclone
 [rclone](http://rclone.org/) allows you to sync files and directories between